 “The likely interconnectedness of all things possible, The sound of blue,The shape of air,The colour of silence, The aroma of B flat, To the tempo of Pi, Again!”.
 (Softday Manifesto, Seán Taylor / Mikael Fernström)

-Since 1999, SOFTDAY, the collaboration of Seán Taylor and Mikael Fernström have developed a number of high profile science/art projects.
+Since 1999, SOFTDAY, the collaboration of Seán Taylor and Mikael Fernström has developed a number of high profile science/art projects.
 Both artists are interested in exploring ‘the cracks’ between various media such as expanded theatre, sound art, socially engaged art practice, music, dance and the application of new technologies.

 In 2000 the artists presented Blian le Báisteach (A Year With Rain), played by the Irish Chamber Orchestra at the University Concert Hall in Limerick.
 The composition was constructed using rainfall data supplied by Met Éireann for the year 1999-2000.
 The concert was web-cast live from the University Concert Hall and the work was also showcased in the Irish Pavilion for EXPO 2000 in Hanover, Germany.
 This CD/ROM was released in 2000.